The issues I have are the following:

 With such severe penalties, this is a massive money making scheme for the federal/state penitentiaries.

-Do you as a taxpayer want to pay $50,000 a year to incarcerate someone who has done nothing but collect and look at pictures of any type?
+Do you as a taxpayer want to pay over $100,000 a year to incarcerate someone who has done nothing but collect and look at pictures of any type?

 Community standards?